-Not all of the time but in the past eleven months or so my dreams have been mostly terrible nightmares.
-I feel fortunate that my waking nightmares do not often follow me into sleep so at least sleep time is a different kind of nightmare.
-It makes for a more diverse life I suppose.
+In the past eleven months or so, my dreams have been mostly terrible nightmares.
+I feel fortunate that my waking nightmares do not often follow me into sleep, so at least sleep time is a different kind of nightmare.
+It makes for a more diverse life, I suppose.
 When it does follow, it is 1000 times worse than being awake.

-I had been switching between melatonin and doxylamine but for some reason, I have not since I have been taking hydrocodone.
-I don’t think taking an opioid with melatonin would kill me but I still don’t.
-I am such a lightweight that I cut the pills in half so they are lasting a long time.
-Last Wednesday and Thursday I did not take the opioid at all which bodes well for my shoulder but I had to the past two nights.
-I will be out soon so all I can do is hope my shoulder continues to improve.
+I had been switching between melatonin and doxylamine.
+For some reason, I have not since I have been taking hydrocodone.
+I don’t think taking an opioid with melatonin would kill me, but I still don’t.
+I am such a lightweight that I cut the pills in half, so they last a long time.
+Last Wednesday and Thursday, I did not take the opioid at all, which bodes well for my shoulder.
+I had to the past two nights.
+I will be out soon, so all I can do is hope my shoulder continues to improve.

 The funny thing is that my sleep has been roughly the same on opioids as it is on sleep aids.

-I will go back on the normal routine soon, sometimes I do take both at night but never at the same time.
-At 11 PM I will take one of them and when I am still awake at 3 AM I will take the other.
-That actually works well and I sleep as comfortably as I can with that stupid mask on my face.
-I wonder if I could take both at the same time, it might be a reason to set up a telephone physical.
+I will go back to the normal routine soon.
+Sometimes, I do take both at night but never at the same time.
+At 11 PM, I will take one of them, and when I am still awake at 3 AM, I will take the other.
+That works well, and I sleep as comfortably as I can with that stupid mask on my face.
+I wonder if I could take both at the same time.
+It might be a reason to set up a telephone physical.

-It is so strange, I can sleep three or four hours, stay relatively busy that day doing some work inside and outside, and riding my bike for 40 miles (~65 KM) and maybe walk 6k-10k steps.
+It is so strange.
+I can sleep three or four hours, stay relatively busy that day doing some work inside and outside, and ride my bike for 40 miles (~65 KM), and maybe walk 6k-10k steps.
 Despite that, I still have problems sleeping.
-If I can focus my mind, it seems that I should be able to be more productive since I am up 18-24 hours each day.
+If I can focus my mind, it feels like I should be more productive since I am up 18-24 hours each day.
 It seems like I don’t do enough.
-I do read a lot as a distraction from the tiredness and anxiety but it doesn’t help.
+I read a lot as a distraction from the tiredness and anxiety, but it doesn’t help.
 Noisy mind, I guess.

-I am not sure how my sleep and health issues lately are related or even if they are but it seems to me that if I could sleep like a normal person it would at least not make things worse.
+I am not sure how my sleep and health issues lately are related, or even if they are, but it seems that if I could sleep like a normal person, it would at least not make things worse.
 I am not sure if a consistent eight hours a night would have any positive effect.
-The question is how do I do it.
-There doesn’t seem to be any medical help available to me and psychological help failed.
+The question is, how do I do it?
+There doesn’t seem to be any medical help available to me, and psychological help failed.